-Phishing: The attempt to obtain passwords using fraudulent e-mails or websites.
+Phishing: The attempt to obtain passwords using fraudulent e-mails or

-Social engineering: The attempt to obtain access to confidential information or IT systems by pretending, e. g. that a personal relationship exists, or that a superior has issued instructions to this effect.
+Social engineering: The attempt to obtain access to confidential by pretending, e.g. that a personal relationship exists, or that a superior has issued instructions to this effect.

 Security audits